FAQ

 >>Regulations

-Students who started their Master’s degree in the fall semester 2015, or later (according to the registration form), are studying in accordance with the ‘WISO-Reglement 2006’ and the associated ‘BWL-Studienplan 2014’.
+Students who started their master’s degree in the fall semester 2015, or later (according to the registration form), are studying in accordance with the ‘WISO-Reglement 2024’ and the associated ‘BWL-Studienplan 2014’.

 The same regulations apply to minor study programs.